apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 can now be stored in MongoDb.

 ## Other Stuff

+- The session cookie (i.e. `DISSESSION`) typically used for distributed session management when CAS is acting as a SAML2 identity provider can now be signed and encrypted.
 - The [Groovy username provider](../integration/Attribute-Release-PrincipalId-Groovy.html) is now able to support better caching techniques.
 - Support for OpenID Connect `unmet_authentication_requirements` error code is now available.
 - Email templates and SMS notification messages for [Simple Multifactor Authentication](../mfa/Simple-Multifactor-Authentication.html) now have access to both